 - Thirty (30) days' advance written notice of the need to take OFLA leave, if the need is foreseeable, or notice as soon as practicable in the case of unforeseeable.
-If the need for leave is not foreseeable, this information must be provided as soon as is practicable and in compliance with the Company's normal call-in procedures, absent unusual circumstances; - Medical certification supporting the need for leave due to a serious health condition affecting you or an immediate family member must be returned before your leave begins, or if not possible, within 15 days of the Company's request to provide the certification.
+If the need for leave is not foreseeable, this information must be provided as soon as is practicable and in compliance with the Company's normal call-in procedures, absent unusual circumstances.
+Prior notice is not required for disabilities related to pregnancy or childbirth related injury or condition; - Medical certification supporting the need for leave taken to care for your child suffering a health condition which requires home care is such leave was taken on more than three (3) separate days within a single twelve (12) month period.
+Such certification must be returned before your leave begins, or if not possible, within 15 days of the Company's request to provide the certification.
 If you fail to do so, you may be subject to discipline, up to and including termination, and we may deny the continuation of leave under OFLA, in which case your leave of absence may be considered unauthorized.
-Second or third medical opinions and periodic re-certifications may also be required;
+Second medical opinions will not be required in this instance; - Verification for leave taken to care for your child due to the closure of the child's school or care provider as a result of a public health emergency.
+This request may include: the name of the child requiring home care; the name of the school or child care provider that is subject to closure; a statement from the employee that no other family member is willing and able to care for the child; and a statement that special circumstances exist that require home care, if the child is older than 14 years of age;

-- Periodic reports during the leave as deemed appropriate by the Company regarding your status and intent to return to work; and - Medical certification of fitness for duty before returning to work, if the leave was due to your serious health condition.
+- Periodic reports during the leave as deemed appropriate by the Company regarding your status and intent to return to work; and - Medical certification of fitness for duty before returning to work, if the leave was due to an employee's illness, injury, or condition related to pregnancy or childbirth.